Erik-jpg/MySoftwareEngineeringTeam/README.md

 # MySoftwareEngineeringTeam
-This is an HTML generated webpage that takes in employee information and returns a web page.
-I will add more to this as I go.
+This is for Homework 10 and using inquirer, express to gather information and then respond with a HTML generated webpage that displays employee information in cards.